The Sherman Motors: Why So Many, And Why The Weird Ones?

 Weight: 5400 lbs. dry Fuel: 80 octane gasoline Engine Oil Capacity: 32 quarts

-To be fair, many series problems with the other tank motors would require pulling the motor to fix as well.
+To be fair, many serious problems with the other tank motors would require pulling the motor to fix them as well.

 The Ford Motor Company GAA V8: The Best Sherman Motor